 No dreadlocks or weaves?
 North Carolina pool criticized over ‘racist’ rules

-An outdoor recreation center in North Carolina defended its policies that some people on social media have called racist and discriminatory.
+An outdoor recreation center in North Carolina defended its ban on dreadlocks and hair weaves after some people on social media called the rules racist and discriminatory.

 A Facebook user posted a photograph of the pool rules for the Outdoor Recreation Center in Wendell on Sunday.
 One rule says “no baggy pants, no dread-locks/weaves/extensions or revealing clothes will be permitted or you will be asked to leave.”